Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-The State Snapshot Dashboard provides “snapshot” information across all subject areas and topics on one web page.
-The first graphic is the State Snapshot performance meter across all available State-level measures.
-Next, rectangular versions of the performance meter present information on each subject area and topic.
+The State Snapshot Dashboard can also provide “snapshot” information across specific subject areas and topics.
+Based on the subject area and topic selections, rectangular versions of the performance meter present information on each subject area and topic.
 The methods for the State Snapshot meters are detailed under the section above called State Snapshot Comparisons.

-For Chronic Kidney Disease, the State’s performance improved from the average range to the strong range from the baseline to the most recent year.
-Quality performance in the areas of Mental Health and Substance Use Disorder and Respiratory Diseases has not changed from the baseline year to the most recent year, as indicated by two triangles in the same location.
-The meters for Diabetes does not have a baseline year for comparisons.
-If a topic is not displayed this is because the State has no data on these measures.
+For the Diseases & Conditions subject area, the state’s performance improved in the areas of diabetes and mental health and substance use disorders.
+For diabetes, the state’s performance improved from the strong range in baseline to the very strong range in the most recent year.
+Performance declined for cancer and HIV/AIDS.
+Quality performance in the areas of cardiovascular disease, chronic kidney disease, and respiratory diseases did not change from the baseline year to the most recent year, as indicated by two triangles in the same location.
+If a topic is not displayed, it means the state has no data on these measures.

-State Snapshot Dashboard for New York by Diseases &amp; Conditions with Chronic Kidney Disease selected depicted in a shaded bar graph
+State Snapshot Dashboard for California by Diseases &amp; Conditions with Chronic Kidney Disease selected depicted in a shaded bar graph

 return to the top of this section